-The following amendments proposed to the existing Delegation to Committees:
+The following amendment is proposed to one existing Delegation to Committees:

 DELEGATION REF/TITLE EFFECT REASON 1.1.1 Finance and Administration Committee Amend Amend wording of Function Delegation 1.
 "Approve or decline requests for receptions of up to \$5,000 in value referred to the Committee by the Lord Mayor [FM Reg.12 (1) (b)].
 To: "Approve or decline officer recommendations for receptions of up to \$5,000 in value referred to the Committee by the Lord Mayor [FM Reg.12 (1) (b)].
 This has been amended to reflect that Committees and Council will be making decisions on the value recommended by officers, not the value that was originally sought.

-1.1.2 Marketing, Sponsorship and International Relations Committee Amend Amend wording of Function Delegation 2.
+DELEGATION REF/TITLE EFFECT REASON 1.1.2 Marketing, Sponsorship and International Relations Committee Amend Amend wording of Function Delegation 2.
 "Approve or decline requests by for donations or sponsorships of up to \$10,000".
 To: "Approve or decline officer recommendations for donations or sponsorships of up to \$10,000".
 This has been amended to reflect that Committees and Council will be making decisions on the value recommended by officers, not the value that was originally sought.